Fiserv/Commerce-Hub/docs/Guides-Info/Getting-Started/Getting-Started-CNP.md

 <!-- theme: warning -->
 >
-> For this, merchants need to have the relevant PCI Compliance capabilities to process raw card data
+> Merchants are required to have the relevant PCI Compliance capabilities to process and store card data.

 ### Hosted Payment Page